uw-vortex/VORTEX-handbook/07-funding-sources.md

 [Mitacs-Japan Society for the Promotion of Science (JSPS) Summer Program](https://www.mitacs.ca/en/programs/globalink/mitacs-jsps-summer-program): ~$8,000 living expenses + ~$5,000 research funds + flights to undertake a 12-week internship in Japan with a project collaborator.
 Applications are typically due in December and require a full project plan with Jason and collaborator to apply.

 ## Part-time jobs
-It is university policy that full-time graduate students should avoid working more than 10 hr/wk with external employees.
+It is university policy that full-time graduate students should avoid working more than 10 hr/wk with external employers.
 More information on this policy can be found on the [Graduate Studies website](https://uwaterloo.ca/graduate-studies-academic-calendar/general-information-and-regulations/full-time-students).

 You are more than welcome to candidly talk to Jason about finance options and work opportunities, or alternatively, set an appointment with the experts at [Graduate Studies](https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/future-students/funding-your-education), or with your [KGSA](https://uwaterloo.ca/kinesiology-graduate-student-association/).